 Difference between AWT and Swing in Java

-Before getting into the differences, let us first understand what each of them actually is.
+Before getting into the differences, let us first understand what each of them is.

 Swing is a lightweight Java graphical user interface (GUI) that is used to create various applications.
-Swing has components which are platform-independent.
+Swing has platform-independent components.
 It enables the user to create buttons and scroll bars.
 Swing includes packages for creating desktop applications in Java.
 Swing components are written in Java language.
 It is a part of Java Foundation Classes(JFC).

 Difference between AWT and Swing:

 ||Java AWT is an API to develop GUI applications in Java

 ||Swing is a part of Java Foundation Classes and is used to create various applications.

 ||The components of Java AWT are heavy weighted.